Home to school travel

 The following diagram sets out how the SMOTS strategy will be implemented in order to achieve Council priorities.

-Before adopting the SMOTS Strategy, the council is asking for comments and feedback to find out if Cheshire East schools and residents and the Council’s delivery partners agree with the documents aims and objectives.
+Before adopting the SMOTS Strategy, the Council asked for comments and feedback to find out if Cheshire East schools and residents and the Council’s delivery partners agreed with the document’s aims and objectives.
+More than half of respondents agreed that the Strategy was:

 Available walking routes